utahplt/TrackedFloats.jl/README.md

 ## Usage

+ 1. Import/use and call `ft_init()` to initialize the logger and injector config to their default values.
+ 2. Add additional customization to logging and injection.
-Wrap as many of your inputs in `TrackedFloatN` as you can, and FloatTracker should take care of the rest.
+ 3. Wrap as many of your inputs in `TrackedFloatN` as you can

+FloatTracker should take care of the rest!

-That said, there are two things you should configure when using FloatTracker:
+Digging into step 2, there are two things that you can customize after initialization:

  - **The logger**